 Until very recently, most business owners had to contact PROs to purchase general licenses or blanket licenses that covered their use of a PRO’s catalogue for a specific amount of time.
 After that licensing contract expired, the business owner would have to re-up it or decide not to use that catalogue anymore.

 Typically, to have access to popular music or a wide range of appropriate music, business owners had to purchase licenses from several PROs.
-If you do not follow copyright law by getting appropriate licenses to play commercial music for business, your first indication that you must pay a PRO like BMI, ASCAP, or SESAC, is receiving a letter in the mail.
+If you do not follow copyright law by getting appropriate licenses to play commercial music for business, your first indication that you must pay a PRO like BMI, ASCAP, or SESAC, is usually receiving a letter in the mail.

 Get Legal Streaming Music for Your BusinessStart Your Free Trial